TheOdinProject/curriculum/web_development_101/the_basics/how_this_course_will_work.md

 ### Introduction

-In this unit, we'll learn about how the web works and start thinking about the basics of computer and web programming.
+In this unit, we'll learn about how the web works and start thinking about the basics of computers and web programming.

 Each of the following sections and lessons represents essential baseline knowledge.
 Even if you have no intention of becoming a web developer yourself, this material should help you gain a useful understanding of the moving parts involved in creating and serving content on the web.